peteroupc/classic-wallpaper/docs/uielements.md

 - A _display mode_ is a way to set up a computer display to show graphics.
 - _Screen resolution_ gives the number of columns and rows of pixels (point samples) the display mode can effectively show.
 For example, if a display mode's screen resolution is 320 &times; 200, it can show 320 columns and 200 rows of pixels.[^1]
-- _Pixel density_ gives a display mode's horizontal and vertical pixel spacing, each in pixels per inch.
-If these two values are the same, then the display mode is _isotropic_ (has "square pixel spacing").[^2]
+- _Pixel density_ gives a display mode's horizontal and vertical pixel spacing, each in pixels per inch.[^2]

 Some display modes follow, along with their screen resolutions and commonly implemented pixel densities: